sourcegraph/sourcegraph-public-snapshot/doc/batch_changes/explanations/executors/index.md

 Jobs are executed on a FIFO-basis.
 Users can interrupt a job from the interface.

-Each executor will run one job at a time: you should scale the number of executors you have running to the maximum concurrency you wish to support. <!-- TODO: get some input on autoscaling for k8s -->
+Each executor will run at least one job at a time: you should scale the number of executors and configure the `EXECUTOR_MAX_NUM_JOBS` environment variable to the maximum concurrency you wish to support.
+Kubernetes users should also be mindful of [scaling Kubernetes executors](kubernetes.md#scaling).

 # Administering and monitoring executors